-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.

 74 Emergency procedures

 - (1) A person conducting a business or undertaking must- - (a) establish first aid procedures and rescue procedures to be followed in the event of an emergency in a confined space, and - (b) ensure that the procedures are practised as necessary to ensure that they are efficient and effective.